-The AI certification market is exploding.
+The AI certification.
+The NIST AI frameworks provide government-backed standards that some certifications align to.
+Certification market is exploding.
 Courses, bootcamps, and credentials promise to accelerate your AI career.
-But which ones actually matter to employers?
+But which ones matter to employers?
 Here's an honest assessment.

 The Certification Reality